 Retailers are also exploring robotics to help them with the physical challenges of running their businesses.
 Self-service checkouts, for example, are becoming more common, but they are also problematic.
 With a self-service checkout, retailers do not need to hire more checkers to keep up with the demands of their stores, but they are also unable to make sure that customers are not stealing.

 5G Internet of Things and The Future of Smart Retail

 Internet of Things technologies is creating a togetherness in the retail industry.
-With more and more items connected to the IoT, retailers have the opportunity to collect and analyze essential data about their customers.
+With more and more items connected to the IoT, retailers can collect and analyze essential customer data.
 They can use this data to personalize the shopping experience and offer customers personalized experiences with their products.

 More and more retailers are exploring ways to get customers to interact with their stores and brands in new ways.
 Virtual reality is a significant trend, and many retailers use VR to help customers explore their brands, products, and even the world around them.

 Retailers are also using social media to help customers engage with their brands.
 Many retailers use Pinterest, Instagram, and Facebook Live to inspire conversation between customers and brands.
 When customers share content that encourages discussion, they create brand advocates, which is precisely what retailers want.